“The only thing I know is this: I am full of wounds and still standing on my feet.” – Nikos Kazantzakis

 What standards are your classroom teachers using to measure the performance of their students?

-“Other than overall competency of the material, the 3rd, 5th and 6th-grade teachers are using the Cambridge School language proficiency materials to measure the kids’ English skills.
+“Other than overall competency of the material, the 3rd, 5th and 6th-grade teachers are using the Cambridge Assessment language proficiency materials to measure the kids’ English skills.
 The test preparation pretty much dominates the time I spend with the kids and it is a measure that determines which secondary school the kids go to after primary.”

 Does your school have a set of shared goals and expectations for what knowledge and skills will help their students succeed and finding purpose?